State police investigate suspicious death on rural road

 CONCORD, Vt.
-(AP) — Vermont State Police detectives are investigating what they’re calling a suspicious death after a body was found by the side of the road in the town of Concord.
+(AP) — Vermont State Police detectives now say the discovery of a body by the side of the road in Concord is being investigated as a homicide.

+Police say in an updated press release that the medical examiner attributes the cause of death to multiple gunshot wounds.

 The body was taken to the office Vermont Chief Medical Examiner to make positive identification and determine the cause and manner of death.